Fill in this quick form to receive your FREE personal holiday quote from us...

 Stay 3 nights in Paihia, Bay of Islands.

 Today, board the premium Discover the Bay Cruise and see for yourself the best of what the Bay of Islands has to offer.
 Journey to the Hole in the Rock and if weather permits, sail through it.
 See marine wildlife including dolphins and stop off at Otehei Bay on Urupukapuka Island to have a swim, go for a walk and relax.
 This cruise includes a delicious BBQ lunch.

 Relax in the Bay of Islands for the rest of the day.

 Today you have the option to experience Maori culture by visiting Waitangi’s treaty house and national marae (meeting house), or venture off-road to Cape Reinga via 90 Mile Beach.

 For a great day trip, hop on the ferries from Paihia (passenger ferry) or Opua (vehicle ferry) to Russell.
-Russell is a significant place in New Zealand’s history, being New Zealand’s first European settlement and sea port, while Okiato, near Russell, was New Zealand’s first capital.
+Russell is a significant place in New Zealand’s history, as New Zealand’s first European settlement and sea port.
+Meanwhile, Okiato–near Russell–was New Zealand’s first capital.
 Russell is also home to the Duke of Marlborough, New Zealand’s first licensed hotel and pub, which has been refreshing rascals and reprobates since 1827!
 The pub is located on the waterfront in Russell—why not sit back and relax on the verandah overlooking the bay?